postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements.md

 To add an element, it must be in the same workspace as your API.
 The element will inherit the [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/) of the API you are adding it to.

-> After you add a collection or environment, it's exclusive to the API and will no longer appear under **Collections** or **Environments** in the sidebar.
+> When you add a collection or environment, an independent copy of it is added to the API.
+The copy in the API will no longer be in sync with the original.
 If you move or delete an API, any collections or environments linked to the API are moved or deleted with it.

 ## Contents